Meetings & Committees

 Executive Committee

-The President of the Board of Directors chairs this 11-member committee.
-The immediate past president is ex-officio member.
+The Chair of the Board of Directors chairs this 13-member committee.
+The immediate past chair is an ex-officio member.
 This committee manages the activities and affairs of the association and exercises all powers granted to the Board by the Articles of Incorporation and the Bylaws.
-Makes policy, advocacy and program recommendations to
+Makes policy, advocacy and program recommendations to the Board of Directors.

 SJDA Board of Directors